abpframework/abp/docs/en/Application-Startup.md

     });
 ````

 We've passed a lambda method to configure the `ApplicationName` option.
-Here, a list of all standard options:
+Here's a list of all standard options:

 * `ApplicationName`: A human-readable name for the application.
 It is a unique value for an application.
 * `Configuration`: Can be used to setup the [application configuration](Configuration.md) when it is not provided by the hosting system.
 It is not needed for ASP.NET Core and other .NET hosted applications.
-However, if you've used `AbpApplicationFactory` with internal service provider, you can use this option to configure how the application configuration is built.
+However, if you've used `AbpApplicationFactory` with an internal service provider, you can use this option to configure how the application configuration is built.
 * `PlugInSources`: A list of plugin sources.
 See the [Plug-In Modules documentation](PlugIn-Modules) to learn how to work with plugins.
 * `Services`: The `IServiceCollection` object that can be used to register service dependencies.
 You generally don't need that, because you configure your services in your [module class](Module-Development-Basics.md).
 However, it can be used while writing extension methods for the `AbpApplicationCreationOptions` class.